 Install the Latest cumulative updates

 Also, make sure you have installed the latest cumulative update for Windows 10 version 21H2.

 Addresses an issue that may cause some devices to stop responding or working when using applications, such as Cortana or Chrome, after installing the Windows 10 version 21H2 Update.

 You can check and install the latest updates from windows settings -> update and security -> windows updates and check for updates.

 Previously installed third-party applications also cause the problem as this is not compatible with the current windows version.
 We recommend temporarily uninstall them from the control panel, programs and features. look for recently installed third-party applications and select uninstall.

 Also sometimes Security software also causes this type of problem (windows not responding at startup, windows BSOD failure etc).
 For the time being, we recommend uninstalling the security software (antivirus/antimalware) if installed on your system.

 Run DISM and system file checker

-As discussed before corrupted system files also cause different startup errors, including system freezes, windows not responding mouse clicks, Windows 10 suddenly crashes with Different BSOD errors.
-We recommend to open the command prompt as administrator and run DISM (Deployment Image Servicing and Management) command. which repair the Windows image or prepare a Windows Preinstallation Environment (Windows PE) image.
+As discussed before corrupted system files also cause different startup errors, including system freezes, windows not responding to mouse clicks, and Windows 10 suddenly crashes with Different BSOD errors.
+We recommend to open the command prompt as administrator and run DISM (Deployment Image Servicing and Management) command. which repairs the Windows image or prepares a Windows Preinstallation Environment (Windows PE) image.

 dism /online /cleanup-image /restorehealth